 In recent years the determination of whether lands are open to mining location has become exceedingly complex.
 It is impossible to make a general statement in this booklet that will serve the purpose of instructing a mining locator as to whether or not a specific tract of land is open to mining location.
 This fact can be determined only by consulting the public records of the county, state, and the United States.
-The county records begin with the recording of a patent (deed) from the United States or a deed from the state.
+Although copies of location notices are required to be recorded in the office of the recorder in the county in which the claims are situated, the county records, as they pertain to land ownership, begin with the recording of a patent (deed) from the United States or a deed from the state.
 They do not show the statutes nor administrative proceedings relating to mineral status prior to issuance of patent, such as withdrawal from and restoration to mineral entry.